← All guides

 • Cannot inspect before buying in most cases

-7. HUD HomeStore (hudhomestore.gov) - Best for Foreclosed Homes
+13. HUD HomeStore - Best for FHA-Foreclosed Homes

-HUD HomeStore lists HUD-owned foreclosed properties (REO properties) for sale across the United States.
-These are homes where the previous owner defaulted on an FHA-insured mortgage.
+HUD HomeStore (hudhomestore.gov) lists HUD-owned foreclosed properties across the United States - homes where the previous owner defaulted on an FHA-insured mortgage.

-What you'll find: Single-family homes, condos, and townhouses in every state.
-Properties range from move-in ready to fixer-uppers.
+What you'll find: Single-family homes, condos, and townhouses in every state, from move-in ready to fixer-uppers.

 Buyer's premium: None, but you must work with a HUD-registered real estate agent.